pgspider/sqlite_fdw/README.md

 You can execute test by test.sh directly.
 The version of PostgreSQL is detected automatically by $(VERSION) variable in Makefile.
 The corresponding sql and expected directory will be used to compare the result.
 For example, for Postgres 15.0, you can execute "test.sh" directly, and the sql/15.0 and expected/15.0 will be used to compare automatically.
+Please don't forget a command like `export SQLITE_FOR_TESTING_DIR=` with the same path as in SQLite's `./configure --prefix` berfore testing if you want to test not against your OS SQLite version, but against separate downloaded, compiled and installed SQLite version.

 Test data directory is `/tmp/sqlite_fdw_test`.
 If you have `/tmp` mounted as `tmpfs` the tests will be up to 800% faster.